inkarkat/vim-UnconditionalPaste/README.md

 It is initialized with the first escape from the above configuration / entered / selected escape.

+The default combination used for the gHp and i\_CTRL-R\_CTRL-H\_CTRL-H mappings.
+Must be a List of 1 or 2-character strings between the g..p / g..P in the mappings; best obtained by selecting the desired algorithms via ghp once and then grabbing the variable value:

+    let g:UnconditionalPaste_Combinations = ['U', ',"', 's']

 If you want to use different mappings (e.g. starting with <Leader>), map your keys to the <Plug>UnconditionalPaste... mapping targets _before_ sourcing this script (e.g. in your vimrc):